 - to solicit new members for an existing organization;

 - to mail newsletters or other bulk mailings that are customarily mailed from state or national organizations;

 - to advertise or endorse commercial products or services or for other private gain purposes;

 - for partisan political purposes; or

 - for religious purposes.

 The sending party is responsible for preparing, addressing and supplying account information (barcode label) for their departmental mail.
-Meter mail is university business mail requiring postage.
-Mail Services requires all meter mail to be separated from inter-office mail.
+Metered mail is university business mail requiring postage.
+Mail Services requires all metered mail to be separated from inter-office mail.
 All bundles should be secured with a rubber band.

 The sending party must sort and bundle all bulk mailing by zip code and apply appropriate labels.
 Mail Services is not equipped to handle any bulk mailings over 2,000 pieces.
 It is recommended that any bulk mailing over 2,000 pieces be directed to printing services.

 At the beginning of each fiscal year, departments and faculty and staff organizations must submit a purchase order in the Financial Management System (FMS) estimating yearly mail costs.
 Mail Services bills departments monthly for the actual postage expense.
 A barcode label must be attached to each bundle of metered mail to be picked up.

 All "non-dutiable" international letters or letter packages that weigh 16 ounces or more (including Canada and Mexico) must be accompanied by a completed customs declaration.
 The sending party, not Mail Services, is responsible for filling out the customs declaration.